-The Pandora instrument was collocated with an NDACC certified instrument (M07 spectrometer) at the NIWA station in Lauder, New Zealand over the period of one year.
-Spectra from each instrument were processed using separate algorithms to calculate the NO2 SCD throughout the day, but with a focus on twilight periods.
-We showed that the two instruments and algorithms were well correlated ( $R^2 > 0.95$ ) throughout the entire intercomparison period, and that time of year had minimal impact on the correlation.
-Further, it was shown that, within a specified SZA bin, a change in SZA influenced the correlation (e.g. Figs. 3 and 4).
+instruments and algorithms were well correlated ($R^2 > 0.95$) throughout the entire intercomparison period and that time of year had minimal impact on the correlation.
+Further, it was shown that, within a specified SZA bin, a change in SZA influenced the correlation (e.g., Figs. 3 and 4).

-The Pandora instrument was shown to have a fundamental limitation due to so-called tailing effects where the instrument seems to lose sensitivity to changes in NO2 slant-column density below $0.55 \times 10^{16}$ molec cm-2.
-The tailing effect is the product

-10 of the spectrometer's light throughput, signal-to-noise, and the overall system's precision and accuracy limits.
-Therefore, Pandora systems may experience sensitivity limitations under extreme-clean conditions.
-However, the Pandora instrument may prove useful for SAGE-III validations (SZA at time of overpass $\approx 90^{\circ}$ , Table 4).
+The Pandora instrument was shown to have a fundamental limitation due to so-called tailing effects where the instrument seems to lose sensitivity to changes in NO2 slantcolumn density below 0.55×10^{16} molec cm-2.
+The tailing effect is the product of the spectrometer's light throughput, signal-to-noise ratio, and the overall system's precision and accuracy limits.
+Therefore, Pandora systems may experience sensitivity limitations under extremely clean conditions.
+However, the Pandora instrument may prove useful for SAGE-III validations (SZA at time of overpass $\approx 90^{\circ}$, Table 4).
 The SAGE-III project plans on deploying Pandora to sites of interest (ideally low-latitude, tropospherically clean environments) with balloon-launching capabilities for ongoing validation work.
-Due to Pandora's portability the instrument can also be quickly deployed in response to events of interest (e.g. volcanic eruptions).
+Due to Pandora's portability the instrument can also be quickly deployed in response to events of interest (e.g., volcanic eruptions).

-6 Data availability
+Data availability.
 All data used within the current study and all code are available from the authors upon request.
-OMI data are available from the OMI team via http://avdc.gsfc.nasa.gov/index.php?site=2045907950.
+OMI data are available from the OMI team via http://avdc.gsfc.nasa.gov/index. php?site=2045907950 (Goddard Space Flight Center Aura Validation Data Center Repository, 2017).

 Competing interests.
-The authors declare they have no conflict of interest.
+The authors declare that they have no conflict of interest.